Important Account Opening Information

 Waiver of Notices

 To the extent permitted by law, you waive any notice of non-payment, dishonor or protest regarding any items credited to or charged against your account.
-For example, if you deposit a check and it is returned unpaid or we receive a notice of nonpayment, we do not have to notify you unless required by federal Regulation CC or other law.
+For example, if you deposit an item and it is returned unpaid or we receive a notice of nonpayment, we do not have to notify you unless required by federal Regulation CC or other law.

 ACH And Wire Transfers